 How to fix a split nail

-So, it’s too late and you’ve already got a split nail.
-Now what?
 It’s best to trim your nail to avoid the split getting worse.
 Bowhill-Hayes also advises treating your hands and nails to vitamin E for healthier nails.
 “Apply vitamin E oil to the nail plate and cuticles day and night.
-I love Sally Hansen Vitamin E Nail and Cuticle Oil as it absorbs well, gives immediate hydration, and promotes blood flow to improve circulation.
+I love Sally Hansen Vitamin E Nail and Cuticle Oil ($14.99 at Chemist Warehouse) as it absorbs well, gives immediate hydration, and promotes blood flow to improve circulation.
 It will mean being strict on your regimen with a commitment to treat the problem.
 The more severe the split, the longer the repair will take.”

 If you want to try and salvage the nail without cutting it off, try this genius hack for fixing a broken nail using a tea bag!